-Nowadays it is home to some of the most beautiful works of art and it houses several exhibitions each year.
+Also, nowadays it is home to some of the most beautiful works of art and it houses several exhibitions each year.

 25. Badia Fiorentina

-Want to know more intriguing facts about this monastery?
+Besides this, want to know more intriguing facts about this monastery?
 It is said that Dante saw his Beatrice in this church for the very first time.

 26. Ponte Santa Trinita

 A bit less famous than its counterpart Ponte Vecchio, the Ponte Santa Trinita (The Holy Trinity Bridge) is showing off its elliptic arches over the Arno River.
 In addition to the arches, the bridge also showcases 4 beautiful statues of the 4 seasons.